 If you think that waiting up to 30 days for a standard appeal decision will jeopardize your life, health, or ability to attain, maintain or regain maximum function, you may request an expedited resolution of an appeal.
-If the mental health plan agrees that your appeal meets the requirements for an expedited appeal, your mental health plan will resolve your expedited appeal within 72 hours after the mental health plan receives the appeal.
-The timeframes for making a decision may be extended by up to 14 calendar days if you request an extension, or if the mental health plan shows that there is a need for additional information and that the delay is in your interest.
+If the MHP agrees that your appeal meets the requirements for an expedited appeal, your MHP will resolve your expedited appeal within 72 hours after the MHP receives the appeal.
+The timeframes for making a decision may be extended by up to 14 calendar days if you request an extension, or if the MHP shows that there is a need for additional information and that the delay is in your interest.
+If your MHP extends the timeframes, the MHP will give you a written explanation as to why the timeframes were extended.

-If your mental health plan extends the timeframes, the mental health plan will give you a written explanation as to why the timeframes were extended.
-If the mental health plan decides that your appeal does not qualify for an expedited appeal, the mental health plan must make reasonable efforts to give you prompt oral notice and will notify you in writing within two calendar days giving you the reason for the decision.
+If the MHP decides that your appeal does not qualify for an expedited appeal, the MHP must make reasonable efforts to give you prompt oral notice and will notify you in writing within two calendar days giving you the reason for the decision.
 Your appeal will then follow the standard appeal timeframes outlined earlier in this section.
-If you disagree with the mental health plan decision that your appeal doesn't meet the expedited appeal criteria, you may file a grievance.
+If you disagree with the MHP's decision that your appeal doesn't meet the expedited appeal criteria, you may file a grievance.

-Once your mental health plan resolves your request for an expedited appeal, the mental health plan will notify you and all affected parties orally and in writing.
+Once your MHP resolves your request for an expedited appeal, the MHP will notify you and all affected parties orally and in writing.